bom1215/folksonomy_api/README.md

 # Contributor's guide

 Check our [contributor's guide](./CONTRIBUTING.md).
-Don't hesitate to improve it or ask questions.
+Don't hesitate to improve it or ask questions

 # Dependencies